 4. Spelling: Spelling is integrated into the program, reinforcing the connection between sounds and letters.
 For many dyslexic students, spelling can be a real challenge, and Wilson Reading addresses this.

-5. Fluency: Students practice reading fluently to build confidence and speed in their reading.
+5. Fluency: Students practice reading fluently to build confidence and speed.
 This component is essential for your child's self-esteem and reading enjoyment.

 6. Comprehension: The program also focuses on comprehension skills, ensuring that students not only read words but also understand what they read.
 This is a vital aspect of reading that often poses difficulties for dyslexic children.